esimkowitz/Slide-Summarizer/README.md

 php -r "unlink('composer-setup.php');"
 ```
 ### Get Credentials for OAuth 2.0 Login
-Use the following [tutorial](https://developers.google.com/api-client-library/php/auth/web-app#top_of_page) to enable OAuth 2.0 for web applications.
+Use the following [tutorial](https://developers.google.com/api-client-library/php/auth/web-app#creatingcred) to enable OAuth 2.0 for web applications.

+The necessary code framework to use the OAuth client is already included in the program, all that you need to add is the ```client_secret.json``` file obtained by following the instructions in the "Creating web application credentials" section.

-After downloading the client_secret.json file from the Credentials wizard, move the file into the project and rename it client_secret2.json.
+After downloading the ```client_secret.json``` file from the Credentials wizard, move the file into the project or properly adjust the file path to it in the ```oauth2callback.php``` and ```slide_reader.php``` files.
 From here, move the project into Apache or Nginx's document root.

 ### Install the Google Client Library
 Run the following command to install the library using composer: